arne-kapell/kauma-pipeline/README.md

 IMPORTANT: Please don't forget to set your `CLIENT_ID` in GitHub Secrets (can be found in Repository settings)!

 ### Current assignment
 The pipeline looks for which assignment to run the container with in `.current_assignment` in your repository root.
-You can then just change its value for moving on to the next assignment.
+You can then just change its value for moving on to the next assignment *(everything but the first line will be ignored)*.
 If this file can't be found/read the `DEFAULT_ASSIGNMENT` is used.

+### Past assignments (optional)
+If you want to run the pipeline for past assignments, you can create a file `.past_assignments` in your repository root.
+It should contain a list of all past assignments, **one per line**.
+The pipeline will then run the container for each of these assignments as well.

 ## Useful Links
 - [labwork-docker](https://github.com/johndoe31415/labwork-docker): Docker image used for the pipeline